Sarada Uchiha: Reception

-Multiple writers have commented about Sarada's relationship with Sasuke.
-McNulty found Sarada's characterisation an interesting contrast to Boruto's due to how both dealt with parenting issues across their arcs.
+Multiple writers have commented on Sarada's relationship with Sasuke.
+McNulty found Sarada's characterization an interesting contrast to Boruto's due to how both dealt with parenting issues across their arcs.
 While McNulty disliked the romance between Sasuke and Sakura in the original series because she felt it initially was a one-sided crush on Sakura's part, she thought Sarada's story offered insight into the bond between the two and their relationship with their daughter, which also helped develop Sarada.
-Chris Zimmerman of DVD Talk stated that Sarada's family issues with Sasuke fitted the main theme of the Boruto film: the misrelationship between parents and their children.
+Chris Zimmerman of DVD Talk stated that Sarada's family issues with Sasuke fit the main theme of the Boruto film: the misrelationship between parents and their children.
 Zimmerman felt that Sarada's relationship with her father paralleled Naruto's issues with his son in the film.
-McNulty mentioned that, while Sarada did not detest her father the way Boruto hated his, she still had more admiration for Naruto due to her dream of being the next Hokage.
+McNulty mentioned that, while Sarada did not detest her father the way Boruto hated his, she still had more admiration for Naruto due to her dream of becoming the next Hokage.
 Christian Chiok found Sarada's character arc one of the best parts of the Naruto spin-off because she formed a bond with Sasuke.
 Chris Homer was also one of the reviewers who felt there was a contrast between Sarada and Boruto's arcs, stating that both of them wanted to be like each other's parents.
 On the other hand, Alexandria Hill of Otaku USA found Sarada's spin-off series disappointing because of her lack of interaction with her father.
 Before the end of Sarada's arc, McNulty thought that while Sarada still wished to confirm her parentage, seeing her parents interact and show their love for her seemed to have lowered her need for answers.
-McNulty also pointed out that Sarada's journey fitted the themes of identity and family often seen in the series.
+McNulty also pointed out that Sarada's journey fit the themes of identity and family often seen in the series.
 Ken Iikura of Anime Now praised Sarada's role in the Boruto anime.
-He said that cold-hearted Sasuke clearly cares deeply for Sarada and that both characters were greatly expanded in the process.
+He said that Sasuke clearly cares deeply for Sarada and that both characters were further developed in the process.
 Anime Now writer Sarah Nelkin agreed with McNulty, stating that Sarada expands the bond between Sasuke and Sakura, despite him being absent often because of his mission.

 Various types of merchandise based on Sarada's image have also been released.
 Theatergoers of the Boruto film were given two different types of fans, one of which used Sarada and Sasuke's images.
-In poll from 2021, Sarada was voted as the third best character from Boruto: Naruto Next Generations.
+In a poll from 2021, Sarada was voted the third best character from Boruto: Naruto Next Generations.